 On December 6, 2019 Heirloom Farmers Markets (HFM) moved their Friday morning farmers market from Trail Dust Town (Home of Pinnacle Peak) to the north entrance of Morris K. Udall Park.
 Located in a beautiful outdoor space, clearly visible from Tanque Verde Rd., and at the heart of Tucson’s east side, Udall Park is an ideal place for locals to connect with their farmers and food producers each week.

-“One of the reasons I wanted the city to get full use of the park from the BLM is so we could bring back the Farmer’s Market,” said Ward 2 Councilmember Paul Cunningham.
+“One of the reasons I wanted the city to get full use of the park from the Bureau of Land Management is so we could bring back the Farmer’s Market,” said Ward 2 Councilmember Paul Cunningham.
 “People in the area were always asking about it.
 It will be a great asset for Udall Park and the east side in general.”